eraychumak/qbittorrent-black-theme/README.md

 ## Download

-<a href="./black.qbtheme" download>qBittorrent Black Theme (.qbtheme)</a>
+<a href="./black.qbtheme" download>qBittorrent Black Theme (black.qbtheme)</a>

-_This theme was made for qBittorrent v4.3.4.1_
+_This theme was last updated for qBittorrent v4.4.0_

 Open up `Options` _(`ALT`+`O`)_ and check `Use custom UI Theme` and select the `black.qbtheme` file.

 ## Make your own

-### Prerequisites

-- Python

 ### Generating a `.qbtheme` file

 1. Run `./build.bat` to generate the `black.qbtheme` file.

-Look through `styles.qss`, it contains all the style changes and refer to [QT Stylesheet Reference](https://doc.qt.io/qt-5/stylesheet-reference.html) if you wish.
+Look through `stylesheet.qss`, it contains all the style changes and refer to [QT Style Sheets Examples](https://doc.qt.io/qt-6/stylesheet-examples.html) if you wish.